dremio-hub/dremio-sqllite-connector/README.md

 If an operation or function is not specified in the ARP file, then Dremio will handle the operation itself.
 Any operations which are indicated as supported but need to be stacked on operations which are not will not be pushed down to the SQL query.

 ## SQLite example

-The SQLite example provided here shows and example ARP YAML file for SQLite and the associated files require to build a connector from the template.
+The SQLite example provided here shows an example ARP YAML file for SQLite and the associated files require to build a connector from the template.

 ## Building and Installation